osujc93/real-time-analytics-pipeline-kafka-pinot/README.md

    $ docker-compose up -d
    ```

-3. Onca containers are up and running, wait 10-15 for Quarkus app build, and then you can navigate to the following:
+3. Onca containers are up and running, wait 15 mins for Quarkus app build, and then you can navigate to the following:

    Airflow UI - http://localhost:8082

+    - Username: <code>airflow</code>

+    - Password: <code>airflow</code>

    Kafka UI - http://localhost:8084